orbitinghail/graft/DESIGN.md

 Once a segment is no longer referenced by any commit it can be deleted.
 A grace period will be used to provide safety while we gain confidence in the correctness of the system.
 To do this we can mark a segment for deletion with a timestamp, and then only delete it once the grace period has elapsed.

 ## API Keys
 For now we will proceed without authentication.
-Eventually, the MetaStore will manage API keys, and associate them with Organizations.
-Authentication across the distributed system will be handled via Signed Tokens to ensure that the PageStore and MetaStore can validate tokens without centralized communication.
+Eventually, the Metastore will manage API keys, and associate them with Organizations.
+Authentication across the distributed system will be handled via Signed Tokens to ensure that the Pagestore and Metastore can validate tokens without centralized communication.

-# PageStore
+# Pagestore

-The PageStore is responsible for storing and looking up Pages in Segments stored in Blob Storage Services like S3 or Tigris.
+The Pagestore is responsible for storing and looking up Pages in Segments stored in Blob Storage Services like S3 or Tigris.

 ## Storage Layout